Bingjie Wang / 王冰洁

 11 papers (as of 05/2024; click here to view in ADS)

-Img: composite image of a "little red dot", at spec-z=8.35, exhibiting the earliest signature of old stars in the young universe.; Wang et al 2024.
+Img: composite image of a "little red dot", at spec-z=8.35, exhibiting a spectral break resembling a signature of old stars in the young universe; Wang et al 2024.

 All Publications